beginning of content

 What are the symptoms of Lewy body dementias?

-In both dementia with Lewy bodies and Parkinson's disease dementia, people have problems with:
+If you have dementia with Lewy bodies or Parkinson's disease dementia, you will likely have problems with:

 You may also have problems with sleep.
-This includes acting out your dreams, which may result in shouting out or thrashing about in your sleep.
-This sleep disorder may happen years before other symptoms develop.
+This includes shouting or moving violently in your sleep.
+Sleep disorders may appear years before other symptoms develop.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.